digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :end-before: -- INTERFACE_CHOICES_END

 - Interface choices work in a very similar way to template choices.
-Any contract of a template type for which an interface instance exists, will grant the choice to the controlling party.
+Any contract of a template type for which an interface instance exists will grant the choice to the controlling party.
+- Interface choices can only be exercised on values of the corresponding interface type.
+To exercise an interface choice on a template value, first convert it using the ``toInterface`` function.
 - Interface methods can be used to define the controller of a choice (e.g. ``method1``) as well as the actions that run when the choice is *exercised* (e.g. ``method2`` and ``method3``).